sgetspent

 void endspent(void);

-struct spwd *fgetspent(FILE *fp);
+struct spwd *fgetspent(FILE *stream);

 struct spwd *sgetspent(const char *s);

-int putspent(struct spwd *p, FILE *fp);
+int putspent(const struct spwd *p, FILE *stream);

 int lckpwdf(void);